This notice is formerly known as the Prohibited Use Policy.

 - Personal information in public records of any kind must be fully redacted and completely unreadable to both humans and computers before posting to Scribd.

-- Personal information includes, but is not limited to, home addresses, national/social identification numbers, credit card information, phone numbers, arrest records, political affiliation, school grades, test results, medical records, disabilities, and sexual orientation.
+- Personal information includes, but is not limited to, home addresses, national/social identification numbers, credit card information, phone numbers, personal signatures, arrest records, political affiliation, school grades, test results, medical records, disabilities, and sexual orientation.

 - You may not post images of other persons without their explicit consent or an appropriate license.